JP MERZ

 merzjp(at)gmail.com

-JP Merz is a Los Angeles-based composer whose music investigates accessibility, equity, and empathy while questioning notions of virtuosity and encouraging subtle listening.
-His music has been performed by yMusic, Altius Quartet, Playground Ensemble, Sound of Ceres, and the Colorado Music Festival Orchestra, as well as by members of the JACK quartet, Boulder Symphony, and Denver Philharmonic.
-His work has been featured by and played in Carnegie Hall, New Music Gathering, Madison New Music Festival, San Francisco Fringe Festival, the Abrons Arts Center, the National Flute Association, ACRE gallery, VICE’s Creator’s Project, Boulder Museum of Contemporary Art, and I Care if You Listen, as well as record stores, cafes, and living rooms.
-In addition to composing for musicians, he has collaborated with dancers, algorithms, electrical engineers, internet researchers, and robots.
+Merz's music has been performed by yMusic, Altius Quartet, Playground Ensemble, Sound of Ceres, and the Colorado Music Festival Orchestra, as well as by members of Wild Up and the Colorado Symphony Orchestra.
+His work has been featured by and played in Carnegie Hall, New Music Gathering, San Francisco Fringe Festival, the Abrons Arts Center, ACRE gallery, VICE’s Creator’s Project, Boulder Museum of Contemporary Art, and I Care if You Listen.
+As he often works across disciplines, his collaborators include dancers, engineers, researchers, algorithms, and robots.
+In 2025, his work "balance piece" was released as the first single off of An unbalanced piece of wood, an album by cellist Nina Vanhoenacker (Belgium) on Protomaterial Records.

 Picture